End of life care

 These links take you to more information on:

-Advance decision to refuse treatment: if you do not want certain kinds of treatment in the future, you can make a legally binding advance decision.
+Advance decision (living will) – if you do not want certain kinds of treatment in the future, you can make a legally binding advance decision.

 Looking after your health and wellbeing is important when you're living with a terminal (life-limiting) condition.